cjn-chen/python_template/readme.md

 A template for a Python project.
 - data: data file
 - example: example code
-- tutorial: tutorial of this project
+- notes: some import notes of this project
+- project: some python or bash scripts
 - python_template: The folder where the source code is stored.
-- scripts: some python or bash scripts
+    - python_template/VERSION.txt: version info
 - test: unit test
+- tutorial: tutorial of this project
+- .gitignore: tell git which file to ignore
+- LICENSE: license of this project
+- requirements.txt: environment of this project
 - setup.py: The file used to install the Python package
-- python_template/VERSION.txt: version info
-- LICENSE: license of this project